permaweb/ao/servers/mu/README.md

 See: [Config](./src/config.js)

-The point of this is that you don't want to `build` your image with a key file in it.
+The point of this is that you don't want to `build` your image with a key file in it because...
 Let the operators pass their key to the container environment.

 ## Resources